ZhenyingZhu/StudyNotes/ASP.md

 Weirdly the `npm install` didn't run with just publish.
 I might missed some thing.

+Looks like I hit this issue: https://github.com/dotnet/cli/issues/4062

 ### Publishing to Azure

+1. Publish
+2. New Profile
+3. Creating new
+4. Pick the right Azure subscription
+5. Create a Resource Group `DutchTreatSite`

+A App Service Plan is created.

+In visual studio 2017's Web Publish Activity tab, can see the details.

+It runs on the azurewebsites.net with HTTPS.

+### Publishing to IIS

 # HERE